 High School Course Requirements

+Candidates who do not fulfill these course requirements may still apply for admission and be considered for an exception, although such exceptions are made rarely.
 Because admission to the University is competitive, candidates should normally enroll in courses beyond these minimum requirements.

 Since admitted students will take placement exams in foreign language, candidates should continue in advanced foreign language courses during their final year in high school even if they have already met the minimum requirements.